-B.S. in Criminal Justice with Emphasis in Pre-Law with the Minor in Biblical Studies criminal justice system, emphasizing the judicial processes.
+B.S. in Criminal Justice with Emphasis in Pre-Law with the Minor in Biblical Studies

+The degree program in Criminal Justice with an Emphasis in Pre-Law is designed to provide students with a broad education based in the social sciences and the goals and processes of the criminal justice system, emphasizing the judicial processes.
 It focuses on studies in criminal justice, sociology and related fields, the justice system and how it relates to other institutions within society.
 The specific degree program requirements are listed on a following page.